venom-blockchain/vesting/indexer.md

   // The destructIndex method allows for the destruction of an existing index contract.
 This method takes two parameters: the index address which signifies the contract to be destructed, and the sendGasTo address which is the recipient of remaining funds that get freed up as a result of the destruction process. function destructIndex(address index, address sendGasTo) external view;

+  // The getCodeIndex method is used to retrieve the code of the index contract.
+This method takes no parameters and returns the code of the index contract. function getCodeIndex() external view responsible returns (TvmCell codeIndex);

   // The resolveIndexAddress method is used to locate the address of an index contract.
 The method requires four parameters that include the vestingContract address, the acc address, the indexType, and the vestingContractType.
 Upon successful resolution, the method returns the address of the corresponding index contract function resolveIndexAddress(